 Did you know half of all teenagers will be involved in a car accident before they graduate from high school?
-That means that startlingly, the odds are one in two.

 - Don’t text and drive.
 At 55 miles per hour, the average text message takes your teen driver’s eyes off the road while they travel the length of an entire football field.

 - Start the GPS before starting the car.
 If your teen is traveling somewhere new and assistance is needed from a smartphone app, have it started before departing.